-The proponent intends to develop a waste handling facility by installing an incineration plant at Nakuru County located approximately 2km from Longonot to Naivasha along Old Naivasha Road.
+The proponent intends to develop a waste handling facility by installing an incineration plant at Gilgil Sub County located approximately 8km from Gilgil town along Eburu road.
 This is necessitated by the increased demand for proper waste handling facility by the increasing industrialization within the country and the desire for maintenance of a clean environment.
-The plant has been designed to handle at least 75 KGS/HR of hazardous waste.

-When complete, the project will have an incineration plant, waste handling and sorting yard and waste holding point.
+When complete, the project will have an incineration plant, waste handling and sorting yardand waste holding point.
 The specification of the incinerator is listed below;